tiianhk/jukebeat/README.md

 	└───gtzanAnnotations
 		│	...			annotation files
 ```
-And please change the `DATA_PATH` parameter in `code/paras.py`.
+Please be reminded to change the `DATA_PATH` parameter in `code/paras.py` to your own path.
-Then, to compute jukebox embeddings for a dataset (e.g., ballroom):
+To compute jukebox embeddings for a dataset (e.g., ballroom):
 ```
 python code/generate_jukebox_emb.py --dataset ballroom
 ```
+The embeddings are stored in the `<dataset_name>JukeboxAvePool` folder under the corresponding dataset directory.

 ## Train
 To train beat and downbeat tracking models: